cyberark/conjur/README.md

    * find or create the token-signing key
    * start the web server

-   You may choose to debug Conjur using `pry.byebug` or RubyMine IDE.
+   You may choose to debug Conjur using `pry.byebug`, RubyMine or Visual Studio Code IDEs.
 This will allow you to work in the debugger without the server timing out.
 To do so, run the following command instead of `conjurctl server`:
    - `pry.byebug`: `rails server -b 0.0.0.0 webrick`
-   - RubyMine IDE: `rdebug-ide --port 1234 --dispatcher-port 26162 --host 0.0.0.0 -- bin/rails s -b 0.0.0.0 webrick`
+   - RubyMine and VS Code IDE: `rdebug-ide --port 1234 --dispatcher-port 26162 --host 0.0.0.0 -- bin/rails s -b 0.0.0.0 webrick`
-      - Now that the server is listening, debug the code via RubyMine's debugger.
+      - Now that the server is listening, debug the code via RubyMine's or VC Code's debuggers.
+        See how to configure [RubyMine IDE](#rubymine-ide-debugging) or [Visual Studio Code IDE](#visual-studio-code-ide-debugging) debuggers.

 1. Cleanup